Noncommunicable diseases - fast facts!

 That means we can prevent them through cost-effective strategies and policies to improve population health, focusing on these five areas.
 Some of these interventions include:

-• Ban on tobacco marketing
+• Bans on tobacco marketing

 • Eliminating smoking in public spaces